Behavioral Carry-Over Effect and Power Consideration in Crossover Trials: Crossover trials with no carry-over effect

 \begin{assumption}[Simple randomization] $A_i \perp \big(\bfX_i, Y_{i1}^{(j)}, Y_{i2}^{(jk)} \big)$ for $j, k= 0,1$, and $P(A_i=1)=\pi_1$ where $0<\pi_1<1$ is known and $\pi_0=1-\pi_1$. \end{assumption}

-Assumptions \ref{assump: no carry over} is the key assumption typically imposed in crossover trials.
-It says that the treatment at time 1 does not have a direct effect on the outcome at time 2; see Figure \ref{fig: all assump}(a) for an illustration.
-Many crossover trials would plan a sufficiently long wash-out period between the two time periods to make this assumption more plausible.
+Assumptions \ref{assump: no carry over} is the key assumption typically imposed in crossover trials: it states that the treatment at time 1 does not have a direct effect on the outcome at time 2; see Figure \ref{fig: all assump}(a) for an illustration.
+Many crossover trials would plan a sufficiently long washout period between the two time periods to make this assumption more plausible.

 \begin{assumption}[No carry-over effect] For $k =0,1$, $Y_{i2}^{(0k)} = Y_{i2}^{(1 k)}:= Y_{i2}^{(k)}$ almost surely. \end{assumption}

 Under Assumption \ref{assump: no carry over}, we can simply let $Y_{i2}^{(k)}, k=0,1$ denote the potential outcome at time 2.
 We are interested in the average treatment effects {$2^{-1} (\theta_1 + \theta_2)$}, where $\theta_1= E\big(Y_{i1}^{(1)} - Y_{i1}^{(0)}\big)$ and $\theta_2= E\big( Y_{i2}^{(1)} -Y_{i2}^{(0)} \big)$.
 Note that it is common to assume that the treatment effect is time-invariant so that $\theta_1 = \theta_2$ \citep{hills1979two}.
 However, as shown in Theorem \ref{theo: basic estimator} below, a time-invariant treatment effect assumption is not necessary for studying treatment effect in crossover trials.